Global Natural Resource Investments

 - Joseph Cotterill, Barclays spins out resources buyout arm, Financial Times, 28 October 2015, accessed 20 October 2016.

 - MBO at Barclays Natural Resource Investments creates new PE firm GNRI, Private Equity Wire, 28 October 2015, accessed 20 October 2016.

 - Martin Arnold and Madison Marriage, Management to buy Barclays private equity arm after stalled sale, Financial Times, June 25 2015, accessed 20 October 2016.

-- Barclays Natural Resource Investments, website, acc 12 May 2014
+- Barclays Natural Resource Investments, website, accessed 12 May 2014

 - Realised Investments, Barclays Natural Resources Investment, undated, acc 12 May 2014

 - What do they Know?, Shale Gas Round Table: internal review of Freedom of Information request to Department for Business, Energy and Industrial Strategy, 24 July 2018